boatmeme/rachio/README.md

 - Better, friendlier date handling.
 The client-facing api doesn't have to be exclusively epoch-based.
 - Documentation, documentation...
 - Continuous integration
+- Explore packaging as a general javascript library (work from browser or node)

 #### Testing